Ectroverse/EctroverseDjango2/README.md

 4. `python manage.py migrate`
 5. `python manage.py createsuperuser` create a user named admin, with whatever pass you want, you can skip email
 6. `python manage.py collectstatic --noinput`
-7. go to http://127.0.0.1:8000, log in as admin, and choose a race
+7. `python manage.py generate_planets` (can take a while if its a big galaxy with a lot of planets)
-8. Check roundstatus, if no entries create entry
+8. go to http://127.0.0.1:8000, log in as admin, and choose a race
-9. `python manage.py generate_planets` (can take a while if its a big galaxy with a lot of planets)
+9. `python manage.py generate_artefacts`
 10. `cd java`
 11. `javac *.java -d .` - if wasnt allready compiled into bytecode
 12. `java -cp postgresql-42.2.19.jar: org.ectroverse.processtick.ProcessTick >> log.txt &`